Leanne, a Wyndham timeshare Owner for 15 years explored Perth using her ownership. Here’s her story…

 We took our time driving south to our next port of call, stopping in at many of the little townships along the way.
 We were amazed at how beautiful the beaches were, especially coming from Queensland and the dramatic changes in the coastline the further south we went.

-We reached the Wyndham Resort & Spa in Dunsborough at around 4pm and as soon as we were unpacked and settled in our apartment, Emily took off to the pool while I indulged in a glass of the local wine in the beautiful gardens which surrounded the resort.
+We reached the Club Wyndham Dunsborough at around 4pm and as soon as we were unpacked and settled in our apartment, Emily took off to the pool while I indulged in a glass of the local wine in the beautiful gardens which surrounded the resort.

 Even though we experienced some rain during our time here it didn’t stop us.
 I was surprised at how much there was to see and do within just an hours drive from the resort.
 Every day we set off on another adventure.